How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 5 November 2012: third call for offshore wind innovation

-A briefing event for these new offshore energy competitions was held in London on Tuesday, 13 November.
+A briefing event for these new offshore energy competitions was held in London in November 2012.
 You can download the presentation slides:

 This scheme has closed to applications.
 For reference, documents relevant to the application process are available for download as follows: